 Pod structures will look different based on division:

-Our Half-Day, Academic-Day, and All-Day classrooms will operate in three separate pods of 10-13 children and a minimum of two teachers throughout the day.
+Our Half-Day, Academic-Day, and All-Day classrooms operate in three separate pods with a maximum of 13 children and a minimum of two teachers throughout the day.
 Each pod will have a dedicated outdoor play space, ensuring classes remain isolated from each other.

-We have six Primary Pods, each with 11 to 15 students and two teachers.
+We have six Primary Pods, each with up to 15 students and two teachers.
 (Three of the six pods include students who participate in CASA, our extended day program.)
 While exposure to other adults is limited, students receive Cultural Education lessons from other teachers, both via virtual lessons (live and recorded videos) and limited, physically distant, in-person lessons.
-Primary Pods rotate their outdoor play spaces between the athletic field, Downhill, North Beach, the Primary permaculture garden, Uphill, and The Woods.
+Primary Pods rotate their outdoor play spaces between the Athletic Field, Downhill, North Beach, the Primary permaculture garden, Uphill, and The Woods.

-We have four Lower Elementary pods, each with 12 to 15 students and one lead teacher.
+We have four Lower Elementary pods, each with up to 15 students and one lead teacher.
 (Two of the four pods include students who participate in CASA, our extended day program.)
-While exposure to other adults is limited, students will receive academic and Cultural Education lessons from other teachers, both via virtual lessons (live and recorded videos) and limited, physically distant in-person lessons.
-Lower Elementary Pods rotate their outdoor play spaces between the athletic field, the Lower Elementary permaculture garden, North Beach, Uphill, and The Woods.
+While exposure to other adults is limited, students receive academic and Cultural Education lessons from other teachers, both via virtual lessons (live and recorded videos) and limited, physically distant in-person lessons.
+Lower Elementary Pods rotate their outdoor play spaces between the Athletic Field, the Lower Elementary permaculture garden, North Beach, Uphill, and The Woods.

-We have three Upper Elementary pods with 12 to 15 students.
-(One or two of the three pods includes students who participate in CASA, our extended day program.)
+We have three Upper Elementary pods with up to 15 students.
+(One of the three pods includes students who participate in CASA, our extended day program.)
 Each Pod is primarily led by one Upper Elementary teacher.
-While exposure to other adults is limited, students will receive academic and Cultural Education lessons from other teachers, both via virtual lessons (live and recorded videos) and limited, physically distant in-person lessons.
-Upper Elementary Pods rotate their outdoor play spaces between the athletic field, North Beach, Uphill, the Upper School permaculture garden, and The Woods.
+While exposure to other adults is limited, students receive academic and Cultural Education lessons from other teachers, both via virtual lessons (live and recorded videos) and limited, physically distant in-person lessons.
+Upper Elementary Pods rotate their outdoor play spaces between the Athletic Field, North Beach, Uphill, the Upper School permaculture garden, and The Woods.

-We have two Junior High pods with 12 to 15 students.
+We have two Junior High pods with up to 15 students.
 (One of the two pods includes students who participate in CASA, our extended day program.)
 Each Pod is primarily led by one Junior High teacher.
-While exposure to other adults is limited, students will receive academic and cultural education lessons from other teachers, both via virtual lessons (live and recorded videos) and limited, physically distant in-person lessons.
-Junior High Pods will rotate their outdoor play spaces between the athletic field, North Beach, Uphill, the Upper School permaculture garden, and The Woods.
+While exposure to other adults is limited, students receive academic and cultural education lessons from other teachers, both via virtual lessons (live and recorded videos) and limited, physically distant in-person lessons.
+Junior High Pods rotate their outdoor play spaces between the Athletic Field, North Beach, Uphill, the Upper School permaculture garden, and The Woods.